 To administer Nexgard Combo, follow these steps:

-- Open the packet.
+Open the packet.
 Open the packet containing the medication and remove the tablet or chewable treat.
+(See Also: What Cats Live In The Jungle)

 When administering Nexgard Combo, keep the following important considerations in mind: